pjanec/DdsPerfTest/Readme.md

       - Received ... number of messages recieved (from publishers of same msg class)
       - Lost ... number of messages missed
          - Note: loss may be reported if we keep the subscriber alive while we remove & re-add a publisher, not a bug
+      - **Partition** ... shows which partition(s) each subscriber is listening to

+ * **Partition Isolation Testing**
+      - Verify that subscribers only receive data from publishers in matching partitions
+      - Test scenarios with multiple partitioned systems operating independently
+      - Monitor partition information in real-time through the UI

  * Reset dds infrastructure